marijnh/Eloquent-JavaScript/17_canvas.md

 {{index optimization, "bitmap graphics", mirror}}

 One unfortunate thing about ((transformation))s is that they slow down drawing of bitmaps.
-For vector graphics, the effect is less serious since only a few points (for example, the center of a circle) need to be transformed, after which drawing can happen as normal.
-For a bitmap image, the position of each ((pixel)) has to be transformed, and though it is possible that ((browser))s will get more clever about this in the ((future)), this currently causes a measurable increase in the time it takes to draw a bitmap.
+The position and size of each ((pixel)) has to be transformed, and though it is possible that ((browser))s will get more clever about this in the ((future)), this currently causes a measurable increase in the time it takes to draw a bitmap.

 In a game like ours, where we are drawing only a single transformed sprite, this is a nonissue.
 But imagine that we need to draw hundreds